Sustainable Development Goals

-A new global development agenda to replace the MDGs will be hammered out at the UN General Assembly this September.
-It is critical that the international community avoid the shortcomings of the current MDG process by anchoring the new framework in human rights.
+A new global development agenda will be agreed at the UN General Assembly this September.
+It is critical that the international community avoid the shortcomings of the current Millennium Development Goals by anchoring the new framework in human rights.

 The OPERA Framework

 CESR is pleased to present the OPERA Framework - a simple yet comprehensive process to analyze the obligation to fulfill economic and social rights.
 It is complemented by a useful case study entitled 'Assessing fiscal policies from a human rights perspective'.

 Monitoring tax spillovers in the Financing for Development Accord